Webinar Transcript: Widgets

 This webinar is all about giving you some Widget inspiration so that you can start, or continue, using them in the most effective and creative ways for your organization and audience!

-For those of you who are new to Localist, or perhaps as a refresher for Localist veterans, Widgets are a Curation tool.
+For those of you who are new to Localist, or perhaps as a refresher for Localist veterans, Widgets are a Promotion tool.
 They enable you to create events once in Localist and publish them anywhere you like.
 Our Public Widget Builder allows anyone, at any time, to generate an embed code based off of your existing Classification — such as Landing Pages or Filters.

 By default, the Widget Builder is linked in the “Share Events” box on your Calendar Homepage.
 Or Admins can access the builder by navigating to Content > Widgets > Public Widget Builder.